SBML Development Process

 Additional focused workshops may be organized at the discretion of the SBML Team and SBML Editors.

 The SBML Editors

 The SBML Editors are volunteers who are deeply interested in SBML and its continued success.
-The principal role of the SBML Editors and the Chair of the SBML Editors is to organize the development, writing, and correction of SBML specifications.
+The principal role of the SBML Editors is to organize the development, writing, and correction of SBML specifications.
 They are responsible for making the final decisions about SBML language design.

 As will be clear from the descriptions below, SBML Editors have to be willing to invest time and effort into evaluating proposals for changes, researching the possible impact of those changes, thinking about how to implement the changes, writing new text in the SBML specification, dealing with practical matters of writing, editing, coordinating, tracking changes to documents, etc. To do this effectively, Editors must have a thorough and detailed understanding of SBML and the latest SBML specifications, as well as experience developing software or algorithms in support of SBML, and finally, excellent communication skills.